data-diego/data-diego/README.md

 - Where was I on February 29th 2019

 ## 📅 Hobbies
-- Music as in chill jazz, r&b, I play 🎷and 🎸
+- Music as in chill jazz, bossa nova, samba.
+I play 🎷and 🎸
 - Language learning, traveling
 - Sports (🚵‍♂️,⚽,🏀)